From 1909 to the present day.

-LEFT: The synagogue on Gerard Noodtstraat was opened in 1913, and is on the day one Vierdaagse route.
-Confiscated by the Germans in 1941, the building was looted and defaced with anti Semitic slogans by members of the Dutch NSB (Nationaal Socialistische Beweging) and used as a warehouse.
-After the war it was sold by the Jewish community and is now a Nature Museum.
+ABOVE: The synagogue on Gerard Noodtstraat was opened in 1913, and is on the day one Vierdaagse route.
+LEFT: Confiscated by the Germans in 1941, the building was looted and defaced with anti Semitic slogans by members of the Dutch NSB (Nationaal Socialistische Beweging) and used as a warehouse.
+RIGHT: After the war it was sold by the Jewish community and is now a Nature Museum.

 ABOVE: The Nijmegen road bridge after it had been blown by Dutch Army Engineers on the morning of 10 May 1940.

 ABOVE RIGHT: The rail bridge was blown by the Dutch Army on the same morning.